Road works and road closures planned for the East of England in the week ahead

 Vehicles will be diverted south on the A14 link road, then east on the A14, south on the A1198 and west on the A428 to re-join the A1

-Vehicles will be diverted east on the A428, north on the A1198 and west on the A14 to re-join the A1 at Brampton Hut.
+Vehicles will be diverted east on the A14, south on the A1198 then west on the A428 to re-join the A1

 Lane closures